CharlyCst/tendermock/readme.md

 # Tendermock

-A fake Tendermind for testing purposes.
+A fake Tendermint for testing purposes.

 ## How to use: